About Street Lab

 Our Approach

-We provide programming in parks, plazas, and other public spaces across New York City, using programs that rely on physical designs to offer a place to gather, working in support of place-making efforts already underway by local groups.
+We activate public spaces of all kinds across New York City, using programs that rely on physical designs to offer a place to gather, working in support of place-making efforts already underway by local groups.
 We focus on solutions that communities can’t easily implement themselves, and we share these resources across the city.
 We choose locations based on requests from community groups, and we work in partnership with city agencies, prioritizing underserved areas.
 We also send kits around the world so that other cities can copy our model.

 Our Capacity

-We have established a network of over 295 community partners across New York City with over 1500 public spaces that these groups are working to improve.
-Our operation is nimble, and we have already worked in 393 of these locations.
+We’ve established a network of over 295 community partners across New York City with over 1500 public spaces that these groups are working to improve, and we have already worked in 432 of these locations.
 We have award-winning programs at the ready, and new programs in development.
-We are capable of custom solutions requiring design and fabrication, and we can incorporate other programming partners.
+We’re capable of custom solutions requiring design and fabrication, and we can incorporate other programming partners.
 We have friendly and experienced staff who are fluent in different languages and skilled at welcoming all kinds of people.
-Finally, we have funders who support our work across the city.
+And we have individual donors who support our work across the city.

 How we measure impact